-InterveXion’s anti-METH therapies work by preventing the abused drug from rapidly reaching the brain in large quantities.
-These therapies involve antibodies that can “absorb” METH in the blood to block their rewarding effects and simultaneously reduce their detrimental health effects.
-In addition to reducing the acute effects of overdose, these antibodies may also be used in the chronic setting to help abusers overcome their dependency.
+InterveXion’s therapeutic approach is to prevent the abused drug from rapidly reaching the brain in large quantities.
+These therapies involve antibodies that can “absorb” drugs of abuse in the blood to block their rewarding effects and simultaneously reduce their detrimental health effects.

 IXT-m200, an anti-METH monoclonal antibody